 This first half of this course focuses on surveying and evaluating secular theories of personality from scientific and Christian perspectives.
 The second half of the course emphasizes the development of a comprehensive, Christian theory of personality.
-Prerequisite: PSYC 3143.
+Prerequisite: PSYC 2003.

 PSYC 4413.
-Disorders of Personality
+Abnormal Psychology

 The major forms of behavioral pathology of children and adults, with an emphasis on understanding, treatment, and prevention of these personality disorders.
-Offered in the spring semester of even years.
-Prerequisite: PSYC 2003.